 Each of these, and many others, have fought tooth and nail to raise the importance of the words play and playing in the lives of children past, present, and future; without them we would not have playlore, play therapy, a sociology of playing, or an archaeology of play.
 To deliberately lose focus on the word play and allow it to be subsumed, even when this might be being done for apparently justifiable reasons, places the work of these key people in jeopardy.
 It also makes the work of those today involved in children's play much harder than it needs to be.

-The battle has been fought - we should not need to have to battle for it all over again, and rather than allowing 'play' to be subsumed by alternative agendas we should be fighting for it retained and given the status we know it deserves.
+The battle for the importance of play has been fought - we should not need to have to battle for it all over again, and rather than allowing the word 'play' to be subsumed by alternative agendas we should be fighting for it to be retained and given the status we know it deserves by consciously using that word when what is being discussed is playing.

-After all, there is a reason that Article 31 of the UN Convention on the rights of the children mentions play, rest, learning, and culture, but more importantly it places the word 'and' between them: play 'and' rest, play 'and' learning, etc. It does this so as to place the word 'play' as separate and equal with these other agenda.
+After all, there is a reason that Article 31 of the UN Convention on the Rights of the Child mentions play, rest, learning, and culture; but more importantly it places the word 'and' between them: play 'and' rest, play 'and' learning, etc. It does this so as to place the word 'play' as separate and equal with these other agendas.
 Let's not lose that focus.
-The word 'play' must be seen to be equal among agendas.
+The word 'play' is equal among other agendas, and it must be seen to be so.